Sergio Marchisio

 Sergio Marchisio (born 1949) is a full professor at Sapienza University of Rome.
 He also serves as an expert legal consultant for the Italian Ministry of Foreign Affairs and as a delegate to various international organizations and conferences.

 Throughout his career, he has conducted comprehensive legal studies, which embrace numerous areas of international and European law.
-The examination of international legal practice and the behavior of states has a central role in his scientific research.
+The examination of international legal practice and the behaviour of states has a central role in his scientific research.
 He has often been involved in law-making processes leading to the creation of international legal norms.

 Education and academic career

 Marchisio began his academic career as assistant professor and chargé de cours of international law at the Universities of Florence and Camerino.
 In 1979, he became a full professor at the University of Perugia.
 In 1997 he was appointed a full professor at Sapienza University.
 From 1995 to 2015, Marchisio taught European Union Law at LUISS Guido Carli University of Rome.

 Since 1998, he has been a member of the scientific board of the Sapienza's Ph.D. in Public, Comparative, and International Law.
 He is also the director of the 2nd Level Master's Course in International Protection of Human Rights (2007–present).
 Since 2014, he has been a member of the academic board of the Sapienza School for Advanced Studies (SSAS).

 He has been invited to give keynote lectures and speeches to several national and foreign universities.
 In 2016, he taught Les activités spatiales internationales entre droit public et droit privé at The Hague Academy of International Law.